 ALL portfolios are audited.
-The STIF Competency qualification (certificate or Diploma) is a Nationally accredited professional qualification and is subject to stringent audit criteria.
-Trainers who consistently sign off incomplete portfolios may be removed from the register of accredited trainers.
+The STIF Competency qualification (Certificate or Diploma) is a Nationally accredited professional qualification and is subject to stringent professional audit criteria.
+Trainers who consistently sign off incomplete portfolios may be removed from the register of accredited trainers and may be referred to the STIF Professional Standards Board.
+Please read carefully the note about GMC and NMC codes of practice before signing.